Jordan Lake

 Lake in North Carolina, U.S.

 B. Everett Jordan Lake is a reservoir in New Hope Valley, west of Cary and south of Durham in Chatham County, North Carolina, in the United States; the northernmost end of the lake extends into southwestern Durham County.

 Part of the Jordan Lake State Recreation Area, the reservoir covers 13940 acre with a shoreline of 180 mi at its standard water level of 216 ft above sea level.
-Empounded in 1974, it was developed as part of a flood control project prompted by a particularly damaging tropical storm that hit the region downstream in September 1945.
+Impounded in 1974, it was developed as part of a flood control project prompted by a particularly damaging tropical storm that hit the region downstream in September 1945.
 Constructed at an original cost of US$146,300,000, it is owned and operated by the United States Army Corps of Engineers, which dammed and flooded the Haw River and New Hope River between 1973 and 1983.

 Construction

 The Jordan Lake Dam (also known as the B. Everett Jordan Project and the New Hope Dam) is located at 4 mi upstream from the mouth of the Haw River in the upper Cape Fear River drainage basin.
 Completed in 1974 by the Nello L. Teer Company, it is 1,330 ft in length and has a top elevation of 266.5 ft above mean sea level.

 During the construction of the reservoir, much of the area was permanently changed.
 The Durham and South Carolina Railroad was relocated from the New Hope basin to higher ground but its stations were not rebuilt, and the line itself was soon abandoned.
 Many farming families were relocated as the project was developed and several roads in eastern Chatham County were either rerouted or taken out of commission completely.
 Some of the roads were never demolished, but simply allowed to flood over.
 When the lake is at low water volume, many of these roads can still be seen and some have even been utilized for makeshift boat ramps.

 Originally authorized in 1963 as the New Hope Lake Project, the reservoir was renamed in 1974 in memory of B. Everett Jordan, former US Senator from North Carolina.